 Crewson has Sophie's Choice

-On paper "Getting Married in Buffalo Jump" sounds like a lot of other made for TV movies, city girl returns home and is determined to keep the family ranch going despite issues and whilst doing so finds herself also finding love.
+On paper "Getting Married in Buffalo Jump" sounds like a lot of other made for TV movies, city girl returns home and is determined to keep the family ranch going despite issues and whilst doing so unexpectedly finds herself also finding love.
 But it is the tone of "Getting Married in Buffalo Jump" which makes this feel different from what you might have been expecting as it has this romantic melodrama style, the sort where Sophie and Alex go skinny dipping with the sun bouncing off of the ripples in the lake.
-But whilst it has these romantic scenes as well as some obligatory drama as secrets come out it has a much slower and quieter style which makes this feel different to other romantic melodramas, less sensational when it comes to the big romantic side.
+But whilst it has various romantic scenes as well as some obligatory drama, as secrets come out, it has a much slower and quieter style which makes this feel different to other romantic melodramas, less sensational when it comes to the big romantic side.

 What this all boils down to is that "Getting Married in Buffalo Jump" is simply a pleasant romantic melodrama with a slow but surprisingly engaging style.
 But as much as the story works it is the appeal of Wendy Crewson and Paul Gross which draws you in and keeps you involved in the drama.